New public access service for planning applications

 A planning officer will visit the site and may need to make arrangements to view it from private property.
 The Committee will also sometimes need to visit a site.
 On these occasions, Councillors cannot become involved in discussions.
 They are there only to look, and debate must be left until the meeting.

-For more information see the Development Control Practice Notes
+For more information see the Development Management Practice Notes